ychnlgy/DeepConsensus-experimental-FROZEN/README.md

-# DistillationNetwork
+# DeepConsensus

-Learning to distill features from images for robust classification.
+Using the consensus of low and high level features for robust classification.